taxevaiden/taxevaiden-website/src/pages/posts/newyear.md

 url: /posts/newyear/
 ---

-*Hey um quick note I finished this post on the day this was posted but I never commited this post to theh actual website, so uh here you go - taxevaiden from March 2025*
+*Hey um quick note I finished this post in like January but I never commited this post to theh actual website, so uh here you go - taxevaiden from March 2025*

 it's 2025 already! i know i'm like, 18 days late but i've been, uh, pretty busy working on other projects